 In our Critical Care product line, we are pursuing the development of a variety of decision support solutions for our clinicians.
-This includes next-generation noninvasive and minimally invasive hemodynamic monitoring systems, and a next-generation monitor platform.
-We are also developing a decision support software suite with advanced algorithms for proactive hemodynamic management, including an algorithm that predicts the risk of a patient developing hypotension, and a semi-closed loop system for standardized management of patient fluid levels.
+This includes nextgeneration noninvasive and minimally invasive hemodynamic monitoring systems, and a next-generation monitor platform.
+We are also developing a decision support software suite with advanced algorithms for proactive hemodynamic management, including a semi-closed loop system for standardized management of patient fluid levels.